2234839/mcp_agent_ts/README.md

 - [x] Based on mcp
 - [x] Automatically call resources provided by mcp
-- [ ] Based on openai-edge to connect to open models
+- [ ] Based on openai to connect to open models